Our goal is simple, to educate, inspire and nurture the next generation!

 "Thank you very much for having the pupils of from Waun Fach at Penygawsi Primary School.
 We all learnt so much and thoroughly enjoyed planting beans and sweetcorn seeds to take back to school.
 Definitely worth the money and a fantastic expereince for primary schools.
 Diolch yn fawr."
 Mrs Alison Black - Penygawsi Primary

 "We took a class of 33 nursery children to the garden centre for a morning visit.
 Our topic is Pitter Patter Puddle Play and we were very well catered for The workshop provided was excellent with age appropriate activities which the children loved.
-They had fun playing with the many resources & were well informed & entertained by the lovely lady Denise!She helped and directed us throughout our trip and we thoroughly enjoyed it.
+They had fun playing with the many resources & were well informed & entertained.
 Thank you very much for a lovely morning we would recommend a visit to anyone" July Gay - Tonysguboriau Primary